 Father of the Republic, in a town

-Where no monument to Chairman Mao can be found.
+Where no monument to Mao can be found.

 6

-Is swallowed by a South China Sea monsoon,
+Is shadowed by a South China Sea monsoon,

 And the low clouds’ groping hands reach the waists